BT Home Hub vs Sky Hub vs Virgin Super Hub

-The fibre router, Bright Box 2, replaces one of those standard ethernet ports with a Gigabit connection and offers dual-band wireless, using the 802.11ac protocol on the 5GHz frequency to give faster speeds, while maintaining range with the 2.4GHz wireless.
+The fibre router, Bright Box 2, replaces one of the standard ethernet ports with a Gigabit connection and offers dual band wireless, using the 802.11ac protocol on the 5GHz frequency to give faster speeds, while maintaining range with the 2.4GHz wireless.

 As with the other fibre routers we've looked at here, it has a VDSL2 modem built in so there's no need for a second box.

 Check availability and see prices for EE's deals here, or take a look at some of their current offers below:

 So which wireless router/hub is the best?